-The result of the dusk emergence survey has confirmed the likely absence of bats at Charlotte House garage.
-However, the results can only be based on presence/absence at a particular time as bats are highly mobile in nature and may use the building at other times of the year.
-Avoidance measures set out under Section 5 will help to reduce the probability of committing an offence if bats were found during the demolition phase of the proposed works.
+The results of the dusk emergence and dawn re-entry surveys have confirmed the likely absence of bats at Reculver.
+However, the results can only be based on presence/absence at a particular time as bats are highly mobile in nature may use the building at other times of the year.
+Avoidance measures set out under Section 5 will help to reduce the probability of committing an offence if bats were found during the demolition phase of the works.